 - 83 separate leaves, primarily liturgical, including 41 in an uncataloged "palaeographical practice set"

 - Several hundred or more pre-1500 documents as parts of several large English and Italian estate papers collections

 Special Collections also has manuscript material by later scholars covering the medieval period, later copies of medieval texts and documents, and a nineteenth-century scrapbook of initials cut from fourteenth- to sixteenth-century manuscripts.

-Hosted by the University of California, Berkeley, the Digital Scriptorium is a growing image database of medieval and renaissance manuscripts that unites scattered resources from many institutions into an international tool for teaching and scholarly research.
-It bridges the gap between a diverse user community and the limited resources of libraries by means of sample imaging and extensive rather than intensive cataloging.
+The Digital Scriptorium is a growing database of medieval and renaissance manuscripts that unites scattered resources from many institutions into an international tool for teaching and scholarly research.
+It bridges the gap between a diverse user community and the limited resources of libraries through pooled records and links to (sample) images.
 The University of Kansas Libraries are a contributing partner in this project.

 Special Collections contains basic and advanced works on paleography, dating manuscripts, reading abbreviations, the ornament found in manuscripts, medieval deeds, etc. It also contains facsimiles of medieval manuscripts - entire works and single pages - and catalogs of the holdings of other libraries.
 Added to this are a few handbooks to help with medieval history, places, etc., and a few dictionaries.